Oakland Chocolate Company Wins Medals

 Image courtesy of TasteTV

 General manager Nancy Nadel first became interested in Jamaican chocolate while talking with Steve Belnaviz, a farmer based in Islington, north of Kingston.
-After the first organic co-op organizing meeting took place in 2008, the Jamaican Cocoa Farmers Association was formed.
-Today Nadel buys beans from the JCFA directly.

 The OCC's 70% Jamaican Blue Mountain Coffee Bar won a gold medal in the "Best Taste" category of the competition's "chocolate bars" division.
 In that same division, its 70% Candied Curry Coconut Bar won a bronze medal in the "Most Unique" category.